phillcampbell/RubyCA/readme.md

 ## Tips

-RubyCA will be able to be run as daemon now.
+To be able to be run RubyCA as daemon

 Create the thin.yaml file and edit to suit your requirements.